Main: 801.268.9300 | Admissions: 801.916.5696

 Parent Involvement

-We Love When Our Parent Get Involved!
+We Love When Our Parents Get Involved!

 Research demonstrates that one of the keys to the success of adolescent treatment is parental involvement.
 We invite parents to participate in the treatment process in a number of ways.